-Fostering democracy by supporting voting and civic engagement, particularly among youth AJWS GRANTEES IN SENEGAL: A Closer Look The social change organizations we support in Senegal are making progress against tremendous odds.
+Fostering democracy by supporting voting and civic engagement, particularly among youth

+Overcoming the government's suppression of dissent and defending activists who are arrested or harassed for speaking out \$11.6 million invested in Senegal since 1993 AJWS GRANTEES IN SENEGAL: A Closer Look The social change organizations we support in Senegal are making progress against tremendous odds.
 Their stories show how grassroots activists are empowering local people to bring about change and achieve justice-in Casamance and for the entire nation.

 Planting seeds for reconciliation in Casamance COPI Construire la Paix par le Développement Économique et Social (Building Peace through Economic and Social Development) In a garden in Casamance, sprouts poke hopefully out of the soil.
 They are the simple beginnings of carrots, onions and radishes.
 But they represent so much more than food.
 The women who planted and nurtured them-like Awa Djiba, pictured here-are recovering from 35 years of fear and violence.
 RETURNING TO LAND RAVAGED BY WAR AND MISTRUST The long conflict between rebel groups and government forces that killed thousands and forced more than 60,000 people to flee their homes also severely impacted the area's economy.
 Though Casamance is the bread basket of Senegal-an area rich in natural resources and primed for agricultural production-fields were abandoned and crops neglected during the conflict.
 As a result, many people do not have reliable sources of food, which has continued to exacerbate tensions.
 "We left because we feared for our lives.
 The gunshots would go all night.
 We didn't know if the rebels would kill us or not." - AWA DJIBA After a ceasefire in 2014, residents of Casamance began to return to the lands and villages they had fled.
-Yet a deep distrust lingers between neighbors, borne of differing loyalties during the war.
+Yet a deep distrust lingers among neighbors, borne of differing loyalties during the war.
 GARDENING FOR PEACE To advance peace, an organization supported by AJWS called Construire la Paix par le Développement Économique et Social (COPI) has started to help women rehabilitate "peace gardens"-communal plots of land where women can grow vegetables together.
 They've also given families goats, sheep and pigs to milk, eat and sell.
 As they sow, tend and harvest, the women connect.
 And they finally begin to heal.
 Awa Djiba is from the village of Janje in Casamance.
 During the war, she fled her home to bring her nine children to safety in a neighboring country, The Gambia.
 "We left because we feared for our lives," she said.
 "The gunshots would go all night.
 We didn't know if the rebels would kill us or not."
-When Awa returned five years later, she had to continue to live side-by-side with people who supported the rebels during the war.
+When Awa returned five years later, she had to continue to live side by side with people who supported the rebels during the war.
 Thanks to the peace gardens, she and her neighbors have been able to begin to put aside their suspicions and fears.
 Their conversations over soil and seedlings nurture connection and understanding.
 And the income they make selling their crops has improved life in the village, reducing some of the tensions that sparked war in the first place.
-LOCATION: Casamance WEBSITE: www.copifogny.org AJWS FUNDING HISTORY: \$140,000 since 2012
+LOCATION: Casamance WEBSITE: www.copifogny.org AJWS FUNDING HISTORY: \$205,000 since 2012